• About

 Single-Use Tickets:

-A single-ride ticket, known as a “Ticket t+” or “Billet t+,” is valid for a single journey on the Paris Metro, RER (within Paris city limits), buses, trams, and the Montmartre funicular.
-These tickets can be purchased individually or in packs of 10, offering a slight discount per journey.
-Once validated at the start of your journey, the single ticket remains valid for transfers within 90 minutes across the entire Metro map network, as well as transfers between Metro, RER, buses, and trams.
+A single-ride ticket, known as a “Metro-Train-RER is valid for a single journey on the Paris Metro, RER (in the Île-de-France region),buses, trams, and the Montmartre funicular.
+These tickets can be loaded onto a Navigo Easy Pass, your smart phone or smart watch.
+As of November 2025, there are no more paper metro tickets sold.
+Once validated at the start of your journey, this ticket remains valid for transfers within 2 hours across the entire Metro map network, as well as transfers between Metro, RER, buses, and trams.

 Navigo Easy Card: